 How is the general dividend determined?

-The general dividend is determined based on premium size and loss ratio, factors that contribute to Pinnacol's underwriting performance and, ultimately, surplus.
+The general dividend is determined based on premium size and loss ratio, factors that contribute to our underwriting performance and, ultimately, surplus.

 How much general dividend money should I expect to receive?

-Dividend amounts vary based on each underwriting program's or individual policyholder's premium amount and loss ratio.
-The average policyholder general dividend being paid in 2017 is $941.
-Again, dividends are based on a policyholder's underwriting performance.
+Dividend amounts vary based on each underwriting program's or individual customer's premium amount and loss ratio.
+The average customer general dividend being paid in 2018 is $944.

 When will I receive my dividend check?